+HOW DO

-HOW DO I PREPARE?
+I PREPARE?

-- Double check if you live, work, play, or travel in a Tsunami Evacuation Zone or in a Safe Zone. - Study the Tsunami Evacuation Information and Maps online at www.hawaiicounty.gov/civil-defense, in the local Hawaiian Telcom White Pages Telephone Book, or at any Public Library. - Prepare a GO BAG of essential items beforehand.
+- Double check if you live, work, play, or travel in a Tsunami Evacuation Zone, an Extreme Tsunami Evacuation Zone or in a Safe Zone. - Study the Tsunami Evacuation Information and Maps online at - www.hawaiicounty.gov/civil-defense, in the local Hawaiian Telcom White Pages Telephone Book, or at any Public Library. - Prepare a GO BAG of essential items beforehand.
 A GO BAG is a bag, suitcase, or kit that you can quickly grab and take with you during an emergency situation.